55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 There’s a chance you’re not a fan of social media.

 Look, we get it.
 There are certainly people out there for whom social media isn’t their cup of tea.
 That’s cool.
-Social media marketing is still important, however, because A) it is quite popular and B) it’s not going away anytime soon.
+Social media marketing is still important, however, because:

-With that being the case, you need to take advantage of it—especially because this form of marketing gives you the opportunity to show your practice’s personality.
+With that being the case, youneedto take advantage of it—especially because this form of marketing gives you the opportunity to show your practice’s personality.

 So, post videos, share pics of office events, and keep people updated on your office’s food drive.
 Things like these give you a social media presence and make your practice relatable.